Building bridges - Jed's story

 An accumulation of avoidable mistakes resulted in a serious spinal injury and caused years of physical and emotional pain for him and his family and friends.

 Building bridges – Jed's story is a poignant reminder of the importance of communication, coordination and leadership when it comes to safety in the workplace.

 Download a copy of this film (MP4/ZIP, 33MB)

-- ANDREW: The construction industry is a very dangerous industry.
+ANDREW: The construction industry is a very dangerous industry.
 It has unique risks which aren't in other industries.
 Our workplace is changing all the time; it's extending in different directions.
 Something that was solid today may not be solid tomorrow.
-And each one of those changing environments,
+And each one of those changing environments, changes the risk.